youssoufplea9-golden/Weather-History-Collector/README.md

 ## 🚀 Project Overview

-This project is a console-based tool designed to help you managing weather data[cite: 1].
+This project is a console-based tool designed to help you managing weather data.
 It allows you to fetch real-time weather, download historical data for the past month, store everything in a database, and generate detailed reports.

 It was built to demonstrate advanced software engineering skills, including web scraping, database management, and object-oriented programming.